apache/spark/docs/running-on-kubernetes.md

 frequently used with Kubernetes.
 With Spark 2.3, there are Dockerfiles provided in the runnable distribution that can be customized and built for your usage.

 You may build these docker images from sources.
-There is a script, `sbin/build-push-docker-images.sh` that you can use to build and push customized Spark distribution images consisting of all the above components.
+Spark ships with a `bin/docker-image-tool.sh` script that can be used to build and publish the Spark Docker image to use with the Kubernetes backend.

 Example usage is:

-    ./sbin/build-push-docker-images.sh -r <repo> -t my-tag build
+    ./bin/docker-image-tool.sh -r <repo> -t my-tag build
-    ./sbin/build-push-docker-images.sh -r <repo> -t my-tag push
+    ./bin/docker-image-tool.sh -r <repo> -t my-tag push

 Docker files are under the `kubernetes/dockerfiles/` directory and can be customized further before building using the supplied script, or manually.